qwertykeith/SwiftBookingTest/README.md

-# Swift Code Test Jan 2016
+# GetSwift Code Test Jan 2016

 This is a C# screening test for developer positions at GetSwift.